defineCommand()

 - Type:

-When true, the framework accepts a built-in --json flag.
-In JSON mode, the return value of run() becomes structured JSON output, and output.info() calls are suppressed.
+When set, the framework accepts a built-in --json flag.
+In JSON mode, the return value of run() becomes structured JSON output on stdout, output.log() calls are suppressed, and JSON error payloads are written to stderr.
+Omit to keep JSON mode disabled.

 - Type:

 The function executed when the command is invoked.
-When json is true, the return value becomes part of the command’s API and is serialized as JSON output when the user passes --json.
+When json is true, the return value becomes part of the command’s API, is serialized as JSON output when the user passes --json, and is preserved in runCommand().output.document.
+When jsonl is true, yielded records are serialized as JSON Lines and preserved in runCommand().output.records.

 CommandContext